abe-winter/abe-winter.github.io/_posts/2022-01-13-deltacron.md

 For a mix of absurd reasons I ended up writing both jobs *checks* at some point in the year.

-If I take away nothing else from all that, time management advice: if you work below market for any reason, you're letting guilt drive and will end up writing your job a check, metaphorically or actually.
+If I take away nothing else from all that, time management advice: if you work below market for any reason, you're letting guilt drive and will end up writing your job a check, metaphorically or actually, and it will be all your fault for not thinking sanely about time and money.

 I read something about d-day and normandy which said that new soldiers are, the first time they take fire, motivated by loyalty to the person next to them and little else.
 Social loyalty can hijack your motivation system.